The Stable Limit DAHA and the Double Dyck Path Algebra: Introduction

 We pursue here this idea, as follows.
 Let $\P_k=\Rat(\tc,\qc)[x_1^{\pm 1},\dots,x_k^{\pm 1}]$ be the standard Laurent polynomial representation of $\H_k$; $\P_k$ is a faithful representation of $\H_k$.
 Let

 each being a faithful representation of a corresponding subalgebra of $\H_k$ denoted by $\H_k^+$ and, respectively, $\H_k^-$.
+Both $(\P_k^+)_{k\geq 2}$ and $(\P_k^-)_{k\geq 2}$ form graded inverse systems, with structure maps that specialize the last variable to $0$.
+The corresponding graded inverse limits are denoted by $\P_\infty^{\pm }$; they are sometimes referred to as the rings of formal polynomials in the variables $x_i^\pm$, $i\geq 1$.
+For us, an important role is played by the graded subrings $\Pas^\pm\subset \P_\infty^\pm$ consisting of elements fixed by all simple transpositions of the variables, with the possible exception of finitely many.
+Following Knop \cite {Kn}, we refer to $\Pas^\pm$ as the \emph{almost symmetric modules} and to its elements as almost symmetric functions.

-Both $(\P_k^+)_{k\geq 2}$ and $(\P_k^-)_{k\geq 2}$ form inverse systems, with structure maps that specialize the extra variables to $0$.
-The action of the generators that act as Demazure-Lusztig operators or multiplications operators is immediately seen to be compatible with the inverse system which consequently induce limit operators acting on the corresponding inverse limit $\P_\infty^{\pm 1}$.
-Therefore, in both cases, the crucial analysis is that of the action of the Cherednik operators and their compatibility with the inverse system.
+The action of the generators of $\H^\pm_k$ that act as Demazure-Lusztig operators or multiplications operators is immediately seen to be compatible with the inverse system; each operator will consequently induce a limit operator acting on the corresponding graded inverse limit $\P_\infty^{\pm}$.
+Therefore, in both cases, the crucial analysis is that of the action of the Cherednik operators and of their compatibility with the inverse system.

-The compatibility of the action of the Cherednik operators in $\H_k^-$ with the inverse system $\P_k^-$ was established in \cite{Kn}; the induced operators act on $\P_\infty^-$.
-Knop has also pointed out that there is a subspace $\Pas^-\subset \P_\infty^-$, which he called the almost symmetric module, that is stable under the action of the limit Cherednik operators and provides the natural context for the theory of nonsymmetric Macdonald functions (the stable limits of nonsymmetric Madonald polynomials).
-The almost symmetric module is defined as the subspace of $\P_\infty^-$ consisting of elements fixed by all limit Demazure-Lusztig operators, with the possible exception of finitely many.
+The compatibility of the action of the Cherednik operators in $\H_k^-$ with the inverse system $\P_k^-$ was established in \cite{Kn}; the corresponding operators act on $\P_\infty^-$.
+Knop has also pointed out that $\Pas^-\subset \P_\infty^-$ is stable under the action of the limit Cherednik operators and provides the natural context for the theory of nonsymmetric Macdonald functions (the stable limits of nonsymmetric Madonald polynomials).

+On the other hand, the analysis of the $\H_k^+$ stable limit action requires a more sophisticated approach.
+The action of the Cherednik operators in $\H_k^+$ is no longer compatible with the inverse system $\P_k^+$ and requires a careful investigation of their action in order to understand the obstructions to such a compatibility and what particular features might have a chance to manifest in the stable limit.
+We briefly discuss the main new developments here, postponing a more technical discussion for the later sections.